What makes Switchboard different

 Largely used by audio software developers building plugins for DAWs (e.g. VST plugins).

-Switchboard targets a different set of use cases (see Use Cases in the main menu).
+Switchboard targets a different set of use cases.

 A programming language.